AndreasMuehlmann/aspan/README.md

             - x is first y is second
             - when entering floating pont numbers use a dot (example: 2.5)
             - the first point has to have the x value 380 and the last x value has to be 780
-            - the absorption (the y) has to be measured from 0 to 2.5 (
-                    If yours is measured diffenrently use the convert.py.
-                    For that enter "python convert.py [filename] (of the spectrum) [faktor] (to multiply your y so its from 0 to 2.5)"
-                    (you have to be in the directory of the  convert.py and the spectrum) )

             it should look like this:
             faktor